-For comparing the effects of instars, time periods and treatments all together, three-way analysis of variance technique (Gomez and Gomez, 1984) was used.
+For comparing the effects of instars, periods, and treatments all together, a three-way analysis of variance technique (Gomez and Gomez, 1984) was used.

 The skeleton of the ANOVA table is appended below

-The data obtained on various characters/parameters were subjected to analyses of variance technique applicable for completely randomized design.
-The level of significance used in ‘F’ test was p= 0.05 wherever, F calculated was significant, critical difference values were calculated for treatment comparisons.
+The data obtained on various characters/parameters were subjected to analyses of variance techniques applicable to completely randomized design.
+The level of significance used in the ‘F’ test was p= 0.05 wherever the F calculated was significant, critical difference values were calculated for treatment comparisons.
 The values obtained in percentage were transformed into angular values and subjected to analyses.

 RESULT